Preparing you for your career in computer science

 What to expect

 This technical, rigorous program is composed of a one-year full-time certificate and a subsequent one-year diploma.
 Both credentials can be completed with an internship designation.

-As a full-time student in the Information and Computer Systems program, you will spend 25-30 hours in class each week with approximately five hours of homework every day, including weekends.
+As a full-time student in the Interactive Media Developer program, you will spend 25-30 hours in class each week with approximately five hours of homework every day, including weekends.
 Before you begin this program you should be comfortable with basic computing skills, word processing, and file management.

-As an Information and Computer Systems student, you have the option to supplement your classroom learning with the completion of up to three paid work terms.
-After successful completion of these optional work experiences, you'll qualify for either the Co-op or Internship designation when you graduate.
+As an Interactive Media Developer student, you have the option to supplement your classroom learning with the completion of one or two paid work terms.
+After successful completion of these optional work experiences, you'll qualify either either the Co-op or Internship designation when you graduate.